 Extrinsic Tooth Stains

 Extrinsic tooth stains are stains that are on the external surface of your teeth.
 They are stains that remain on your enamel.
-Such stains include stains from foods, beverages, tobacco, and the buildup of plaque and tartar which can discolor your teeth.
+Such stains include stains from foods, beverages such as coffee, tobacco, and the buildup of plaque and tartar which can discolor your teeth.
 Professional dental whitening or over-the-counter whiteners can work nicely on extrinsic tooth stains.

 Intrinsic Tooth Stains

 Intrinsic stains are internal stains.
 This means that the actual dentin of your tooth (the tooth behind the enamel) was discolored as your teeth were developing.
 Intrinsic stains are caused by:

 - Fluorosis: Over exposure to fluoride during early childhood.